Water: 400 grams, 1 & 2/3 cups

 In a separate bowl, combine the flours, vital wheat gluten, and salt.
 Run a fork through the mix to make sure the flours are evenly distributed.

 Gradually add the dry ingredients into the wet using a dough whisk or spoon until the flour is well blended.
 Coat your hands with flour and knead the dough for a couple of minutes.
 It will be sticky but that is the nature of rye flour.
 Cover the bowl with a tight lid or plastic wrap and let rest it for 15 minutes.
 Knead the dough again for a minute or two.
 Let the dough sit at room temperature for roughly 12-14 hours.

 Instant Yeast Version:

-The only difference is don’t use sourdough starter, add an extra tablespoon of water to the liquid ingredients, and mix the instant yeast into the dry ingredients before combining with the wet ingredients.
+The only difference if you don’t use a sourdough starter, add an extra tablespoon of water to the liquid ingredients, and mix the instant yeast into the dry ingredients before combining with the wet ingredients.

 Gently “pour” the dough into the hot baking container.
 Score the dough with a razor or sharp serrated knife and bake until the internal temp is about 200°F. Bake at 450°F for 20 minutes, remove the lid and drop the temperature to 400°F and continue baking for another 20-25 more minutes.

 Notes:I like to prepare the dough for the long proofing time in the evening.
 In the morning I give it the final shaping and proofing.
 If you want to prepare the dough early in the day, you can place the dough in the refrigerator and then pull it out for the 12-14 hour proof before you go to bed, and leave it at room temperature overnight.